xoThatsmeVeahxo/AboutMe.md/README.md

 # About Myself
-- botanical enthusiast
+- 🌺 botanical enthusiast
-- programmer on the side
+- 🌺 programmer on the side
+# Favorite Languages
+- 🌺 Python, GO, HTML, CSS
+# Experience
+- GWC - "Make space for women."